We’ve seen many come to Christ…

 Because of the unique religious landscape in Utah, we’ve discovered that a church building and congregation the size of a local LDS ward resonates with the people.
 It’s more inviting and is the right size to be able to offer friendships and ministries for all age groups.
 Our new building will allow us to reach this size, and we plan to then plant daughter churches from our new space.

-Why is Utah a missions field?
+Why is Utah a mission field?

 Utah is the least Christian state in the US.
 In fact, by percentage, Egypt has a higher percentage of Christians than Utah.
 While Utah is deeply religious, few people have ever walked into a Christian church or heard the true gospel.
 And yet, we see God at work as more people are asking questions about their faith than ever before.